passport/todos-express-auth0/README.md

 ## Tutorial

-Follow along with the step-by-step [Auth0 Integration Tutorial](https://www.passportjs.org/tutorials/auth0/) to learn how this app was built.
+Follow along with the step-by-step [Auth0 Tutorial](https://www.passportjs.org/tutorials/auth0/) to learn how this app was built.

 ## Overview

-This example illustrates how to use Passport and the [`passport-openidconnect`](https://www.passportjs.org/packages/passport-openidconnect/) strategy within an Express application to sign users in via Auth0 using OpenID Connect.
+This app illustrates how to build a todo app with sign in functionality using Express, Passport, Auth0, and the [`passport-openidconnect`](https://www.passportjs.org/packages/passport-openidconnect/) strategy.

-This app implements the features of a typical [TodoMVC](https://todomvc.com/) app, and adds sign in functionality.
-This app is a traditional web application, in which all application logic and data persistence is handled on the server.
+This app is a traditional web application, in which application logic and data persistence resides on the server.
+HTML pages and forms are rendered by the server and client-side JavaScript is not utilized (or kept to a minimum).

-User interaction is performed via HTML pages and forms, which are rendered via [EJS](https://ejs.co/) templates and styled with vanilla CSS.
-Data is stored in and queried from a [SQLite](https://www.sqlite.org/) database.
+This app is built using the Express web framework.
+Data is persisted to a [SQLite](https://www.sqlite.org/) database.
+HTML pages are rendered using [EJS](https://ejs.co/) templates, and are styled using vanilla CSS.

-After users sign in, a login session is established and maintained between the server and the browser with a cookie.
-As authenticated users interact with the app, creating and editing todo items, the login state is restored by authenticating the session.
+When a user first arrives at this app, they are prompted to sign in.
+To sign in, the user is redirected to our app's sign in page (which is hosted by Auth0) using OpenID Connect.
+Once authenticated, a login session is established and maintained between the server and the user's browser with a cookie.

+After signing in, the user can view, create, and edit todo items.
+Interaction occurs by clicking links and submitting forms, which trigger HTTP requests.
+The browser automatically includes the cookie set during login with each of these requests.

 ## License